The short is "no", as an individual must have visa permission when submitting an application through the Long Residence Rule for ILR.

 - supporting documents uploaded.

-Long Residence Application fees
+Long Residence Application Fees And Processing Times

-£2885 standard processing fee
+- £2885 standard processing fee - up to 6 months processing time

-ILR Long Residence Documents
+ILR Long Residence Documentation

 The Long Residence Application requires an individual to produces the following mandatory documents: